Mr Stephen Somogyi - CHAIR

 He is currently Chairman or non-executive director of six private-sector companies and is also Chair or Independent Member of the Audit and Risk Committees for twelve government departments.
 His particular skills are in financial reporting and analysis, risk management, corporate governance and internal audit.
 Geoff is a Fellow of the Institute of Chartered Accountants in Australia and has been a Registered Company Auditor since 1995.
 He is Graduate Member of the Australian Institute of Company Directors, a member of the Institute of Internal Auditors and a member of the Australian Institute of Management.
 He holds a Bachelor of Economics from ANU.

-Geoff brings his expertise to the Higher Ed Services Board in 2018.
+Geoff brings his expertise to the Higher Ed Services Board.

 Ms Natalie MacDonald